feldera/feldera/docs/connectors/sources/datagen.md

 - For date types, the generated value (days) is multiplied by the scale factor.
 - For string/binary types, the scale factor is ignored except with the `increment` strategy where it applies the scale to the number that is formatted as a string.
-- For array/map/struct/boolean/null types, the scale factor is ignored.
+- For array/map/struct/binary/varbinary/boolean/null types, the scale factor is ignored.
 - If `values` is specified, the scale factor is ignored.

 `null_percentage` adds a chance for generating `null` values for this field.
 If not specified, the field will never be `null`.

+#### Nested Types

+If the type of the field is of type `array`, `binary` or `varbinary` the `value` parameter defines the field settings for the elements of the array.

-If the type of the field is a complex type (array, map, struct), the `value`, `key`/`value`, and `fields` parameter respectively define the field settings for the complex type.
+If the type of the field is map, the `key`/`value` define the field settings for the two types of the map.

+If the type of the field is struct, the `fields` list defines the field settings for each member of the struct.

 #### String Generation Strategies